puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

     [ 'one', 'two', 'three' ]
 {% endhighlight %}

-The items in an array can be any data type, including hashes or arrays.
+The items in an array can be any data type, including hashes or more arrays.

+Resource attributes which can optionally accept multiple values (including the relationship metaparameters) expect those values in an array.

-Many attributes, including the relationship metaparameters, accept arrays for their value.
-You can also access array entries by their numerical index (counting from zero).
+You can access individual array items by their numerical index (counting from zero).
 Square brackets are used for indexing.
-For example:
+Nested arrays and hashes can be accessed by chaining indexes.

+Example:

 {% highlight ruby %}
     $foo = [ 'one', 'two', 'three' ]